asthma-nemours/Test-Project/README.md

 ## Getting Started

 Please download the project template.
 Project contains AppointmentService.swift which returns list of upcoming and past appointments.

+## Requirements

-Please develop the UI as shown to show those appointment data.
+* Please design UI as shown below
+* By default it should show Asthma only appointments for both Upcoming and Past visits
+* It should show all appointments if all-types is clicked in the filter (asthma-only vs all-types)
+* Appointment cells should be designed to be reused later

 ## Exercise work should demonstrate: